UtkarshPatel-9934/UtkarshsBookStore/UtkarshsBookStore/README.txt

 - added the Repository folder and created the Repository.cs
 - and add the IRepository.cs file in the IRepository file
 - check the app and it worked fine :)

+6:00
+- add the CategoryRepository.cs file and ICategoryRepository.cs file